-In terms of EU Exit, the report recognises that DAERA will be most affected and, in this regard, in relation to waste management it is vital that DAERA maintains a close working relationship with local government, and takes full advantage of the vast experience councils and the waste management groups have to offer in the waste management sector, to ensure as smooth a transition as possible.
+In terms of EU Exit, the report recognises that DAERA will be most affected and, in this regard, in relation to waste management, it is vital that DAERA maintains a close working relationship with local government, and takes full advantage of the vast experience councils and the waste management groups have to offer in the waste management sector, to ensure as smooth a transition as possible.
 It is noted that DAERA is assuming that funding for dealing with costs for Northern Ireland of the UK's exit from the EU, which come from HM Treasury via the Barnett consequential.
 NILGA would be keen to establish if this assumption is correct, and whether the NI government departments most affected, (such as DAERA) have made any contingency plans, should HMT funding not be provided.

-NILGA notes the inclusion of waste and resource management as a priority area of work for DAERA, however apart from the FTC information given on P114 there is insufficient detail provided to enable substantive comment on any other support being made available for waste management activities.
+NILGA notes the inclusion of waste and resource management as a priority area of work for DAERA, however apart from the initial £50.5m Financial Transactions Capital commitment set out on P114, which is welcomed, there is insufficient detail provided to enable substantive comment on any other support being made available for waste management activities at regional or local level.

-Given the pressures and deadlines on Councils to meet statutory targets we would urge DAERA to press for a high level of financial support for Councils and that the detailed figures for both Resource and Capital are made available as a matter of urgency to facilitate proper financial planning at local government level.
+Given the pressures and deadlines on local government to meet statutory targets we would urge DAERA to press for a high level of financial support for Councils, and that the detail for both Resource and Capital are made available as a matter of urgency to facilitate proper financial planning at local government level.